constzz/Animated-Voice-Blob/README.md

 # Animated-Voice-Blob
 Animated Voice Blob made like in Telegram mobile app.

-# About this project
-The project has folders for each of the custom components used:
-- Voice Blob
-- Color Picker
-- Gradient Slider

-Common utilities are placed in:
-- Utility

-And the main and the only app's screen ```ViewController``` has sample usage of Telegram-like voice blobs in different styles and with a color picker.

 ## Sample View controller
-The main sample class in the project is `ViewController`.
+The main and the only app's screen ```ViewController``` has sample usage of Telegram-like voice blobs in different styles and with a color picker.
 It creates Animated Blobs of different styles, simulates voice level changes, and has the color selection and starts/stop animation possibilities.

 <div align = "center">
 <img src="Assets/gifs/sample-controller.gif" width="350" />